AlexsLemonade/OpenPBTA-analysis/analyses/telomerase-activity-prediction/README.md

 4. Analyze the distribution of telomerase activities across different histologies (used short and broad histologies from the clinical data).

-5. Compare the telomerase activities across different molecular subtypes of various PBTA histologies (used short histologies from the clinical data).
+5. Compare the telomerase activities across different molecular subtypes of various PBTA histologies (used short histologies, broad histologies and cancer groups from the clinical data).

 6. Generate plots for the analysis modules.